You are currently viewing Shake it off, how to cope when you get mixed signals

 Shake it off, how to cope when you get mixed signals

-I know that not everyone will like or appreciate me in this world.
+I need to shake it off; I know that not everyone will like or appreciate me in this world.
 That’s normal, right?
 In my mind, I know this, but my heart doesn’t like it.
 Not one bit.
 It’s a sad reality.
 I’ll run into people who don’t like me.
 I’ve heard it said that people are fickle.
-One day, they’ll name a street after you, and the next, they’ll chase you down that same street.
+One day, they’ll name a street after you; the next, they’ll chase you down that same street.
 They are sending mixed signals.
-As I’ve grown older, it’s become easier to accept, even laugh about, and shake it off.
-But there are still times that it stings.
-Especially when the rub of disapproval comes from someone or a group of people you wouldn’t have expected it to come from.
+As I’ve grown older, it’s become easier to accept, laugh about, and shake it off.
+But there are still times when it stings, especially when the rub of disapproval comes from someone or a group of people you wouldn’t have expected it to come from.

-For most of my life, I’ve lived as a foreigner in different countries.
+I’ve lived as a foreigner in different countries for most of my life.
 In every place, there have been wonderful people who have embraced me and my family.
-Also, in every place, there have been those who haven’t been so nice or accepting.
+Also, there have been those who haven’t been so friendly or accepting in every place.
 And I find it hard when this happens.
-Now, I accept this unfortunate reality and hope that for those who don’t like me, my presence will be, at the very least, tolerated.
+Now, I take this unfortunate reality and hope that for those who don’t like me, my presence will be, at the very least, tolerated.

 Inevitably, the sensitive one

 I don’t know if you have ever done a personality test.
-Every decade or so, a new one appears on the horizon, and I will usually be convinced to see where I might fit in the new test.
+A new one appears on the horizon every decade or so, and I will usually be convinced to see where I might fit in the latest test.
 Inevitably, I end up on the sensitive side of the spectrum.
-My favorite one of these tests so far has been the Enneagram (if you’re interested and follow the Enneagram, I’m a 2w1).
-It’s pretty accurate, and it’s helped me understand myself a bit more.
-Jamie (my husband, is a 7w8) has appreciated it as well.
+My favorite one of these tests has been the Enneagram (if you’re interested and follow the Enneagram, I’m a 2w1).
+It’s pretty accurate and helped me understand myself a bit more.
+Jamie (my husband) is a 7w8 and has also appreciated it.
 Our marriage has grown just by learning how the other “ticks.”

 Rejection stings, but it doesn’t have to lead me like a person leads a horse with a bit and bridle.
 Nowadays, I’m pretty comfortable in my skin.
 Some of that comes from learning more about myself.
 But I think some of being more comfortable comes with the blessing of age.
 While I don’t like some of the gray hairs I’m seeing, I do like the perspective age has given me.
 It’s becoming easier to shake it off.